 Continentale Hotel, Florence

 A vibrant, chic design hotel is the perfect choice for fashion-conscious Florence and the 4-star Hotel Continentale certainly more than delivers with style points.
-Florentine architect Michele Bönan has created a 50’s playground; with elegant white colours, stunning black and white art and light-hearted accessories – a clock used as a side table for one.
+Florentine architect Michele Bönan has created a 50’s playground; with elegant white colors, stunning black and white art, and light-hearted accessories – a clock used as a side table for one.
 The hotel overlooks the Arno river and the Ponte Vecchio, a historic, shop-lined bridge.
 The White Iris Beauty Spa offers a range of treatments to soothe legs tired from exploring Florence and to generally give you a wellness boost.
 The boutique hotel houses 43 stylish and contemporary rooms just be sure to upgrade to take advantage of the river views.
 The Panoramic Consorti Suite at the very top of the medieval Consorti tower is simply exquisite.
 The rooftop is also home to “La Terrazza”, a trendy bar which does a fine line in cocktails as well as being perfect for breakfast and lunch.

 Gallery Hotel Art, Florence